Local Philanthropy & Service

 In addition to raising money and awareness for arthritis and related diseases, our sisters recognize the importance of giving back in many other ways.

 As part of something larger than ourselves, the sisters of Alpha Omicron Pi are bound together by a commitment to common values, including service.
 Individually, our sisters do a remarkable amount of service, from tutoring to walking dogs to mentoring special-needs children, many of which are listed in campus activities.
 We also host many philanthropic events as a chapter each semester and show our support for other campus groups’ philanthropic efforts.
-For upcoming events, see our calendar.

 Alpha Omicron Pi's international philanthropy is the Arthritis Foundation, and Delta Chapter specifically focuses on juvenile arthritis.
 We hold many events throughout the year benefiting research towards finding a cure for this painful and widespread disease.
 Arthritis encompasses more than 100 different diseases and conditions that affect joints, their surrounding tissues, and other connective tissues.
 These diseases include lupus, osteoporosis, fibromyalgia, rheumatoid arthritis, and osteoarthritis.
 More than 70 million Americans (1 in 3) is affected by some type of arthritis, of which 41 million are women.